How to Concatenate in Google Sheets (Combine Cell Data)

 Example 1 – CONCATENATE Google Sheets With Space

 Suppose you have the data set of first and last names and want to join these with space in between.
-Here’s a quick animation that shows how to use the CONCATENATE Google Sheets operator.
-I’ll walk through this step by step below.
+Here’s a quick animation that shows how to use the Google Sheets CONCATENATE strings with a separator function.
+Follow the step-by-step guide below.

 Here are the steps to do this: